kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/7e3663c6-5125-45c8-a246-b540e03bbd58)

 now, let's open the .mag file and see that which layers are used to build the inverter.
-But before opening the mag file, we need tech file. so we will copy this file from this given below address, And do copy by "cp" command to the location which is given below.Now, we can see that this file is copied in the vsdstdcelldesign folder.
+But before opening the mag file, we need tech file. so we will copy this file from this given below address, And do copy by ```cp``` command to the location which is given below.Now, we can see that this file is copied in the vsdstdcelldesign folder.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/90704094-baa9-437d-ae9b-2587452ca920)